joesho112358/Octonion/README.md

 Octonion.CayleyDicksonConstruction(y, z)
 ```

-Octonion.CayleyDicksonConstruction works with Quaternion, Complex, and RealType from Numerics, as well.
+Octonion.CayleyDicksonConstruction works with Quaternion, Complex, and RealType from Numerics, as well... albeit in a naive way for now.

 For reference: https://en.wikipedia.org/wiki/Octonion